 \subsection{Rule-based Reinforcement Learning}

 Rule-based RL has proven to be a promising alternative to SFT.
-GRPO~\cite{shao2024deepseekmathpushinglimitsmathematical} uses a reward model to score each response and computes group relative advantages instead of training a critic model, whose size is comparable to the policy model, thereby significantly reducing computational cost.
-Reinforcement Learning with Verifiable Rewards ~\cite{lambert2025tulu3pushingfrontiers} further emphasize the use of verifiable answers to design reliable reward signals.
-DeepSeek-R1~\cite{deepseekai2025deepseekr1incentivizingreasoningcapability} shows that simple format and accuracy rewards are sufficient to surpass the performance of instruction-tuned models.
-This paradigm is particularly well-suited to GUI agents, whose action space consists of discrete action types with structured parameters, making correctness easy to verify.
-Several recent efforts have applied GRPO to GUI tasks: UI-R1~\cite{lu2025uir1enhancingactionprediction} conducts one-stage RL on 136 step-instruction samples; GUI-R1~\cite{luo2025guir1generalistr1style} also adopts a one-stage RL strategy on 3K task-instruction samples from five platforms; InfiGUI-R1~\cite{liu2025infiguir1advancingmultimodalgui} employs a two stage SFT+RL pipeline and scales to 32K samples from both GUI and non-GUI domains.
+GRPO~\citep{shao2024deepseekmathpushinglimitsmathematical} uses a reward model to score each response and computes group relative advantages instead of training a critic model, whose size is comparable to the policy model, thereby significantly reducing computational cost.
+Reinforcement Learning with Verifiable Rewards ~\citep{lambert2025tulu3pushingfrontiers} further emphasize the use of verifiable answers to design reliable reward signals.
+DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} shows that simple format and accuracy rewards are sufficient to surpass the performance of instruction-tuned models.
+Several recent works have applied GRPO on GUI tasks: UI-R1~\citep{lu2025uir1enhancingactionprediction} employs one-stage RL on 136 samples with step-level instructions.
+GUI-R1~\citep{luo2025guir1generalistr1style} expands this to 3K task-level instructions from five platforms.
+InfiGUI-R1~\citep{liu2025infiguir1advancingmultimodalgui} adopts a two stage SFT+RL pipeline and scales to 32K samples from both GUI and non-GUI domains.
+UI-Venus~\citep{gu2025uivenus} employs GRPO to two variants, using 107K samples for grounding and 350K for navigation.
 While these works demonstrate the effectiveness of rule-based RL for GUI agents, they still rely on annotated instructions and require reasoning during training and inference.
-Differing from existing approaches, \sys adopts a self-supervised training paradigm.
-We directly fine-tune VLMs via one-stage RL using only 2K UI Transition samples, yet achieve competitive performance and strong generalization across platforms and tasks.
+Different from these annotation-dependent training paradigms, \sys fine-tunes VLMs via one-stage RL on \(K\)-step GUI Transition in a self-supervised manner, achieving competitive performance and demonstrating strong generalization across GUI task automation and GUI grounding benchmarks.